 It is best to work with an attorney before filing for a change in child support to ensure that the prerequisites for a change have been met.

 Contact A Custody Lawyer Today

 If you have questions about how child support will be calculated in your case, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.